guillotinaweb/ngx-schema-form/Readme.md

 ### Advanced validation
 JSON schema provides validation against a static schema but its often necessary to provide other validation rules.
-The Form component accepts a `fieldValidators` input bound to a map between a field id and a validation function.
+The Form component accepts a `validators` input bound to a map between a field id and a validation function.
-The validation function takes three arguments: the value of the field, the value of the form and the controls of every fields (which can be useful to check if another field is valid, touched, etc.).
+The validation function takes three arguments: the value of the field, the property corresponding to it and the form object.

 In the following example we create a simple registration form.
 The user have to enter his password twice.